Cover Letter Format: Examples & Tips

 • Professional email address

-• A link to your portfolio or professional networking profile, like Bold.pro or LinkedIn.
+• A link to your portfolio or professional profile, such as Bold.pro

 Every business letter includes the recipient’s contact information.
-A cover letter address format should look like this:
+Your cover letter should include the current date, followed by one to two spaces and the recipient’s contact information:

 Salutation